Perspective | Golf has never seen anyone like Bryson DeChambeau

 Everyone laughed.
 You can’t hold your arms stiff.
 You can’t swing like a robot.
 You can’t putt in that same ridiculous stiff-armed manner.
 It’s against nature, ugly and almost blasphemy.

 DeChambeau proved them wrong.
 “Chapter 10, Section 7, Variation A. ‘Zero shift.’
-That’s where my swing came from,” DeChambeau wrote in Golf Magazine in 2019..
-“That’s where I thought of my methods, my pursuit of one-length clubs.”
+That’s where my swing came from,” DeChambeau wrote in Golf Magazine in 2019.
+“That’s where I thought of my methods.”

 All week on golf telecasts, you may have heard references to his unnamed “critics.”
 In some cases, they are the people speaking.
 The reason no one ever really discusses DeChambeau’s ideas is that they contradict the theories — and incomes — of everybody who teaches golf or manufactures or sells clubs.